Firewood on the Hills – Grandois, NL

 On this chilly day in January, one could see the chimneys burning, heating the homes.
 I stopped and took the photo of the tiers of firewood on the hill.
 A view of the community can be seen from here.
 There are very few homes, of which many are currently vacant.
 The closure of the cod fishery in 1992 – left the community, like many other outports struggling to survive.

 The community of Grandois at its peak had 135 people.
 Today, those numbers have dropped drastically into the low double digits.
 Despite the population decline, limited water supply and lack of community services – the residents are extremely hospitable and a pleasure to talk about the past, present and future.
 We must savour the beauty this place offers the people who continue to call this place home.
 There is a wealth of history in this community on the French Shore.
 It may just be the next place you want to visit.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

 - The Lonely Harbour… (liveruralnl.com)

-Posted on February 5, 2012, in History, Landscapes/Geography and tagged Christopher Mitchelmore, Ghost town, Live Rural, Main Brook, National League, Newfoundland & Labrador, Straits-White Bay North, The Straits White Bay North.
+Posted on February 5, 2012, in History, Nature and tagged Christopher Mitchelmore, Ghost town, Live Rural, Main Brook, National League, Newfoundland & Labrador, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 3 Comments.